spriya20/CS307-SP-Ass3/Report.md

 ---

 #### General Observation
-- CPU Load and RAM Usage of Server is directly proportional to the number of Users on a particular day.
+- CPU Load and RAM Usage of Server is directly proportional to the number of Users at that instant.
-- On a working day the average number of users of academic services like insite and webopac is higher in comparison to a holiday.
+- The average number of users of academic services like insite and webopac is higher on working days, in comparison to a holiday.

 ---
 #### Server Specific Observations